Injection-site sarcoma: Pathology

-Inflammation in the subcutis following vaccination is considered to be a risk factor in the development of VAS, and vaccines containing aluminum were found to produce more inflammation.
-Furthermore, particles of aluminum adjuvant have been discovered in tumor macrophages.
-In addition, individual genetic characteristics can also contribute to these injection-site sarcomas.
-The incidence of VAS is between 1 in 1,000 to 1 in 10,000 vaccinated cats and has been found to be dose-dependent.
-The time from vaccination to tumor formation varies from three months to eleven years.
-Fibrosarcoma is the most common VAS; other types include rhabdomyosarcoma, myxosarcoma, chondrosarcoma, malignant fibrous histiocytoma, and undifferentiated sarcoma.
+VAS is preceded by local inflammation triggeering uncontrolled proliferation of fibroblasts and myofibroblasts.
+The more intense and long-lasting the inflmmation, the greater the risk.
+The classical source of inflmmation in VAS is the use of a vaccine containing aluminum adjuvant, as the adjuvant, by design, increases inflmmation to stengthen the immune response.
+Particles of aluminum adjuvant have been discovered in tumor macrophages.
+However, any kind of irritation can provide the trigger.

+VAS/FISS has been reported in association with other types of injections, especially of irritating long-acting drugs (glucocorticoids, penicillin, lufenuron, cisplatin, and meloxicam).
+Very rarely there are cases that start with other reasons of inflmmation, such a suture, a piece of gauze, the site of a microchip implantation, and even a subcutaneous fluid port.

 Similar examples of sarcomas developing secondary to inflammation include tumors associated with metallic implants and foreign body material in humans, and sarcomas of the esophagus associated with Spirocerca lupi infection in dogs and ocular sarcomas in cats following trauma.
 Cats may be the predominant species to develop VAS because they have an increased susceptibility to oxidative injury, as evidenced also by an increased risk of Heinz body anemia and acetaminophen toxicity.

+Sibling observations suggest that VAS/FISS may have a genetic prediposition.